kerimedeiros/kerimedeiros/README.md

 </div>

 ### About Me:
-Full stack developer with a prior career in digital marketing and advertising technology.
+Software developer with a prior career in digital marketing and advertising technology.
 Experience contributing to the growth and operational scale of digital media & technology platforms with hundreds of millions of users worldwide (Netflix, YouTube, Google).

 🎓&nbsp; Recently completed a full-stack software engineering bootcamp (March '23)